Jackson's climbing salamander

 Its natural habitat is subtropical or tropical moist montane forests.

 It is threatened by habitat loss.
 The salamander is among the 25 "most wanted lost" species that are the focus of Global Wildlife Conservation's "Search for Lost Species" initiative, as it had not been seen since 1975.
 It was rediscovered in 2017 at an amphibian reserve in the Sierra de los Cuchumatanes.

+Appearance

+Females of the species grow up to 65 mm long and are a bright yellow with a dorsal, chocolate brown band and a thin white stripe running between the brown band and the yellow.
+The brown band generally runs across the middle of the entire body and a very large part of the tail.
+The species has suckers on its fingers so it can climb trees.
+The eyes are also yellow in color.